A plate of freshly-made empanadas from argentinaA plate of freshly-made empanadas from argentina

 After all the empanadas have been assembled, it is time to fold them.
 To do this, hold the empanada in one hand and use the other hand to fold the edge of the dough over itself, creating a pleated effect.
 Continue folding and pleating until you reach the end of the empanada.
 This will help to ensure that the filling stays inside the empanada while it is cooking.
 Once all the empanadas have been folded, they are ready to be baked or fried according to your preference.

-See also How to make shepherd's pie from Ireland?
+See also How to make sushi rolls from Japan?

 Baking vs frying: which method is best for cooking empanadas?